 - By responding to the negative with a negative on the same level or plane with that negative, we feed or increase both negatives (the problem and the response negatives).

-The negative level to avoid is: darkness, destruction, and death.
+The negative level to avoid is: death, darkness, destruction, and deception.

 PUSH & PULL FAILURE (NEGATIVE FAILURE)